Royal Birmingham Society of Artists (RBSA)

 To meet and deliver the RBSA’s charitable goals, the Society offers a comprehensive artistic programme per year, ensuring all admission to the exhibitions are free.
 The connections with the gallery, the exhibitions, events and education are all predetermined to support artists and promote engagement with the arts as a whole.

 RBSA promote engagement with the arts through activities such as exhibitions, workshops and demonstrations.
-The venue the exhibitions are held in is run and owned by the Society, the RBSA Gallery, and can be found just outside of St Paul’s Square near the historic Quarter.
+The venue the exhibitions are held in is run and owned by the Society, the RBSA Gallery, and can be found just outside of St Paul’s Square in the historic Birmingham Jewellery Quarter.